Tobacco (novel): Plot summary

-Dimov's Tobacco follows the complex lives of several characters connected to a major tobacco factory in pre-Communist Bulgaria.
+Dimov's Tobacco follows the complex lives of several characters connected to a major tobacco factory in pre-Socialist Bulgaria.
 The central figure is Boris, a young man from a poor background with big ambitions to rise above his station.
 He leaves his first love, Irina, to marry Maria, a wealthy heiress of the tobacco factory.
 His ambition drives him to take control of the business after the death of Maria's father, and he becomes ruthless and misguided in his pursuit of wealth and power.

 Boris's marriage to Maria begins to crumble as her mental health deteriorates under the pressure of their loveless union.
 Despite her struggles, Boris remains focused on his business ambitions.
 Maria eventually descends into insanity and passes away.

 With her death, Boris is free to marry and goes back to his first love.
 By this time, Irina is a doctor and an independent woman dedicated to her profession.
 However, she's soon tempted by the luxurious life Boris presents.
 Their marriage soon begins to suffer as Irina becomes increasingly aware of Boris's true nature when he asks her to seduce the director of a German tobacco business.
 She eventually becomes his lover, and Boris dies after closing one of the biggest deals in his career.